-Rosanna Dean b.1988 is a multidisciplinary artist currently living and working in London.
-She is Artist in Residence at Oxford University's Centre for Hindu Studies where she is developing and sharing ideas around Shaktism with Professors and Researchers from Oxford University and academics from around the world which the Hindu Centre bring together.
+Rosanna Dean is a multidisciplinary artist currently living and working in London.
+She is artist associate at the Oxford Centre for Hindu Studies where she is developing and sharing ideas around Shaktism with Professors and Researchers from Oxford University and academics from around the world which the Hindu Centre bring together.

 She graduated from the Royal College of Art (2019), BA (Hons) Painting Camberwell College of Art (2013) and studied Old Master painting at the Angel Academy Florence.
 She has spoken on spiritual practice in contemporary art at the Courtauld Institute of Art and following a year residency at the Florence Trust received EU funding to develop her work exploring and converging different ways of representing the divine.